-In this example, the arrow is pointing UP, which means that you're +/- 22 degrees from the rocket (the arrows move in 45 degree increments).
-The Heading is L:16, so you need to go 16 degrees to the Left to get to your rocket.
+In this example, the arrow is pointing UP, which means that you're ± -22 degrees from the rocket (the arrows move in 45 degree increments).
+The Heading is L:13, so you need to go 13 degrees to the Left to get to your rocket, from the direction that you are currently moving.

 If you rotate slightly to the Left and start walking, that number will change, ideally to zero, which means you're going straight towards the rocket.
 Once it's near zero, just keep going in that directly, and you'll walk right up to your rocket.